nickcafferry/Advanced-Design-Project-Green-Styrene-Manufacturing-Plant-Proposal/README.md

   2. `PO-SM Coproduction` Coproduction (Propylene oxide and Styrene monomer):

-    1. Oxidation of ethylbenzene to ethylbenzene hydroperoxide
+    a).
+Oxidation of ethylbenzene to ethylbenzene hydroperoxide

-    2. Epoxidation of ethylbenzene hydroperoxide with propylene to form α- phenylethanol and propylene oxide
+    b).
+Epoxidation of ethylbenzene hydroperoxide with propylene to form α- phenylethanol and propylene oxide

-    3. Dehydration of α-phenylethanol to styrene
+    c).
+Dehydration of α-phenylethanol to styrene